Any conversation about choosing accounting software will soon bring up Xero, because of its position as a world leader in small business solutions.

 Because SAP was designed for larger businesses, it has a huge number of accounting tools and options, many of which are industry-specific.

 Xero continues to add new features and functions.
-All are designed to be as efficient as possible, maximising automation to make life easier for small businesses.
+All are designed to be as efficient as possible, maximizing automation to make life easier for small businesses.

 TCO, or total cost of ownership, is often overlooked by small businesses rushing to choose their accounting software.